 Read the transcript.

-Settled and Safe is designed to increase awareness of family law and family violence in newly emerging communities by:
+Settled and Safe is designed to increase awareness of family law family violence and child protection in newly emerging communities by:

 - increasing settlement service providers’ knowledge of family violence, Victorian legal responses to family violence, and Victoria Legal Aid services

 - collaborating with settlement service providers to deliver legal information sharing programs to newly emerging communities

 - increasing our organisational responsiveness to newly emerging communities, with a particular focus on the prevention of family violence.

 Victoria Legal Aid has vast experience in helping Victorians with their legal problems.
 We know that people from newly emerging communities can find it difficult to understand the Australian legal system and they do not generally access legal services.